-Dynapower’s Role in the E-mobility Movement
+Dynapower’s role in the e-mobility movement

-Here at Dynapower, we’re proud to play a part in the story of e-mobility—specifically in the area of battery energy storage.
+Dynapower is proud to play a part in the story of e-mobility—specifically in the area of battery energy storage.
 Essentially, Dynapower in conjunction with its partners, designs and builds energy storage systems that help power EV charging stations used to facilitate e-mobility across the globe with safe and reliable electric fueling.

-With storage-enabled EV charging becoming more widely adopted as a means of avoiding transmission upgrades and lowering costs to rapidly deploy charging, Dynapower has a variety of energy solutions that are built around reliability, safety and efficiency.
+With storage-enabled EV charging becoming more widely adopted as a means of avoiding transmission upgrades and lowering costs to rapidly deploy charging, Dynapower has a variety of energy solutions that are built around reliability, safety, and efficiency.

-“In many cases, the grid can’t support the amount of energy that goes into EV chargers and upgrades to the grid would be too expensive so it’s less costly to use batteries,” said Dynapower’s E-Mobility Segment Leader Richard Morin.
-“Also being able to lower utility demand charges makes battery energy storage very attractive for making the economics work for installing EV charging stations.”
+“In many cases, the grid can’t support the amount of energy that goes into EV chargers, and upgrades to the grid would be too expensive—so it’s less costly to use batteries,” said Dynapower’s E-Mobility Segment Leader Richard Morin.
+“Also, being able to lower utility demand charges makes battery energy storage very attractive for making the economics work for installing EV charging stations.”

 “The batteries can hold a lot of energy in a small space,” Morin added.
 “The ones we use are very safe and energy dense.”

-“We’ve deployed battery energy storage systems for the charging of planes, trains and cars but the rate of change and the need for widescale charging deployment is accelerating our work,” Morin added.
+“We’ve deployed battery energy storage systems for the charging of planes, trains, and cars—but the rate of change and the need for widescale charging deployment is accelerating our work,” Morin added.

-“Operators of battery storage enabled EV charging not only have the opportunity to make money off fueling of EV vehicles but selling power into the energy markets at the appropriate times,” said Morin.
+“Operators of battery storage enabled EV charging not only have the opportunity to make money off fueling of EV vehicles, but selling power into the energy markets at the appropriate times,” said Morin.

-And, just as with our rectifiers, Dynapower’s energy storage systems are built around efficiency, safety and reliability.
+And, just as with our rectifiers, Dynapower’s energy storage systems are built around efficiency, safety, and reliability.

 “The power electronics is the glue to it all,” said Morin.
 “We’re now partnering with charging manufacturers to create a fully integrated system where they provide chargers and we provide the battery storage.”